-Named one of Christianity Today’s “50 Women to Watch,” Rachel Held Evans—the author of Evolving in Monkey Town and A Year of Biblical Womanhood—is a popular blogger who devoted a year to living out what the Bible has to say to and about women.
+Named one of Christianity Today’s “50 Women to Watch, ” Rachel Held Evans — the author of and A Year of Biblical Womanhood — is a popular blogger who devoted a year to living out what the Bible has to say to and about women.
 Today, RLC chats with RHE to learn more.

 Let’s talk feminism.
 A few folks out there wonder if Rachel Held Evans might be an angry feminist for audaciously suggesting gender equality.
 Where has this image has come from?
 Any basis in reality?